 So I became a lindy hopper, thanks in part to Miriam.

 Miriam would also introduce me to my ex-husband, Adrian.
 Granted, our marriage didn’t last, but he was an important part of my life for a number of years and the relationship taught me a lot about myself.
 I loved our life together in many ways.
-Miriam introduced me to Adrian at a dance, and who drove all three of us to a dance workshop in Connecticut soon after our first date, and who joked to me that Adrian would be her brother-in-law someday, since she and I were like sisters.
+Miriam introduced me to Adrian at a dance, and she drove all three of us to a dance workshop in Connecticut soon after our first date.
+She joked to me that Adrian would be her brother-in-law someday since she and I were like sisters.

 Crazily enough, Miriam and I are not even in touch.
 I have lost track of her, and haven’t seen her on a dance floor in years.
-We had a small falling out years ago, and never fully recovered from it.
-Honestly I don’t even remember anymore what it was about!
+We had a small falling out years ago, and we never fully recovered from it.
+Honestly, I don’t even remember anymore what it was about!
 She was still pleasant to me when she’d see me, but didn’t seek me out anymore.

 As I worked to further my big dream this week, I found that Miriam kept coming up again and again.
-I think of Miriam, after all these years, as a catalyst or a dream agent.
-She introduced me again and again to people or places or activities that would turn out to be importantÂ to me becoming who I now am today.
+I think of Miriam, after all these years, like a big dream catalyst or a big dream agent.
+She introduced me again and again to people or places or activities that would turn out to be important to me becoming who I now am today.

 We’re not even close friends any longer, but she was accidentally so influential in my life.
 Perhaps not coincidentally, it was also through Miriam that I got my first paid writing gig as a freelance journalist after moving to Albany.
 That was how I originally met her—through the paper she wrote for, that then hired me after she recommended me.
 She was the first person to interview me and to read my clips.

-Who Were The Catalysts for Your Dreams?
+Who Are The Catalysts for Change in Your Dream Life?

-In all of our little acts of generosity, in introducing someone to a fun activity, when setting someone up on a blind date, we really just never know when we will be creating something for them that is life-changing.
+In all of our little acts of generosity, in introducing someone to a fun activity, when setting someone up on a blind-date, we really just never know when we will be creating something for them that is life-changing.
 I’d ask you to reflect on that this week—both on the people in your life who helped introduce you to your big dreams and life passions, and those for whom you may have been a catalyst for their big dream.